 Game of Thrones ended last Sunday.
-In a shocking twist, the ending letting me down, who had zero expectations of anything good out of it.
+In a shocking twist, the ending let me down, even though I had zero expectations of liking it.

 It got me thinking of endings, and how they can so easily disappoint.
 Universally liked TV endings are a rarity, perhaps because we spend so long with TV characters that it’s hard to say goodbye to them.
 What do we even expect of a TV ending?
 Then, expectations are one thing, but what we need to feel satisfied may differ from that.

 TV shows are stories that can run for years and years.
 It presents characters we get to know so well they feel like close friends, like family.
 Presumably, they feel like this to the writers as well.
 I can only imagine how daunting the task of writing a finale must be.
 A finale needs to culminate a character’s story, by resolving the main tension or conflict running through the entirety of it, in some way.
 For example, when Agents of S.H.I.E.L.D. ends, I expect Daisy to have come to a peace with her found family, and feel at home, completely.

 Open threads should be wrapped up, loose ends tied.
 Things like “Who is A?” or “What was the island all about” and “Who killed _____?”.
 If stories open these big questions up and then fail to answer them in the end, or give them an answer that feels forced or out of nowhere, the audience will always feel dissatisfied.

 Happy endings for the heroes and villains defeated is a very standard desire to have—or the other way around, depending on the kind of show we’re watching.